BOW WOW WOW

-The band were managed by the infamous Malcom McClaren (who sadly passed away in April 2010) who had previously managed The Sex Pistols.
-They made the big-time in 1982 with the hit singles Go Wild In The Country and a cover of Strangelove's classic I Want Candy both reaching the Top Ten.
-However, their first Top 40 UK single was C30.
+The band were managed by the infamous Malcom McClaren (who sadly passed away in April 2010), who had previously managed The Sex Pistols.
+They made the big-time in 1982 with the hit singles "Go Wild In The Country" and a cover of Strangelove's classic "I Want Candy", both reaching the Top Ten.
+However, their first Top 40 UK single was "C30.
 C60.
 C90.
-Go! which reached #34 in the singles chart.
+Go!" which reached #34 in the singles chart.
 Overall, the band achieved success with three Top 40 hit singles and one hit studio album during the 80s.

-With their distinctive African jungle drum sound, the pop band were set-up by McClaren to promote Vivienne Westwood's (his business partner) New Romantic fashion line.
+The pop band were set-up by McClaren to promote Vivienne Westwood's (his business partner) New Romantic fashion line.

-The New Wave/New Romantic band released their first album on cassette only on the EMI label entitled Your Cassete Pet.
+The New Wave/New Romantic band released their first album on cassette only on the EMI label entitled "Your Cassette Pet".
 Bow Wow Wow's second album (this time on the RCA label) had an extremely long title which must have given album chart compilers a real headache!
 Entitled See Jungle!
 See Jungle!
 Go Join Your Gang, Yeah, City All Over!
 Go Ape Crazy, the album was a minor hit reaching #26 in the UK album charts, but only #192 in the U.S. The band's third and final studio album, When The Going gets Tough, The Tough Get Going (nothing to do with Billy Ocean's hit song!), but didn't chart in the UK.

 This song failed to break the Top 40 in either the UK or U.S. although it was a #3 hit in the Netherlands!

 When The Going Get's Tough The Tough Get Going was Bow Wow Wow's third and final studio album, but was a major flop, just managing to scrape to #82 in the U.S.